wp-plugins/tor-exit-nodes-blocker/readme.txt

 - Administration   (Tor users can access administration panel)
 - Request   (Tor users can send POST requests)

-Or to ban any action by its name/key e.g. not allow accessing resources defined by some GET or POST key.
+Or to ban any action by its name / key e.g. not allow accessing resources defined by some GET or POST key.

 == Installation ==